joe-lumarlin/next-md/docs/prism.md

 ---
-title: 'Prism with Next.js'
+title: Prism with Next.js
-description: 'Example using Prism / Markdown with Next.js including switching syntax highlighting themes.'
+description: Example using Prism / Markdown with Next.js including switching syntax highlighting themes.
-author: 'Joseph Lumarlin'
+author: Joseph Lumarlin
-cover_image: '/assets/cover-prism-article.png'
+cover_image: "/assets/cover-prism-article.png"

 ---
 # Using Prism with Next.js

-[**Prism**](https://prismjs.com/) is a popular syntax highlighter commonly used with Markdown.
+[**Prism**](https://prismjs.com/) is a popular \~syntax\~ highlighter commonly used with Markdown.
 This example shows how to use Prism with [**Next.js**](https://nextjs.org/).
 Use the theme dropdown in the header to switch syntax highlighting themes.

 Next.js uses `getStaticPaths`/`getStaticProps` to generate [static pages](https://nextjs.org/docs/basic-features/data-fetching).
 These functions are _not_ bundled client-side, so you can **write server-side code directly**.
-For example, you can read Markdown files from the filesystem (`fs`) – including parsing front matter with [gray-matter](https://github.com/jonschlinkert/gray-matter).
+For example, _you can read Markdown_ files from the filesystem (`fs`) – including parsing front matter with [gray-matter](https://github.com/jonschlinkert/gray-matter).
 For example, let's assume you have a Markdown file located at `docs/my-post.js`.

 We can retrieve that file's contents using `getDocBySlug('my-post')`.